 Q: What is the salary range for people with Environmental Science bachelor's degrees?

-A: According to the National Association of Colleges & Employers, starting salary offers for students graduating with a B.S. in Environmental Science averaged $39,160 in 2008.
-The national median of salaries for all environmental scientists was reported as $59,750.
+A: According to the U. S. Bureau of Labor Statistics, starting salary offers for students graduating with a B.S. in Environmental Science averaged $50,880 in 2021.
+The national median of salaries for all environmental scientists was reported as $73,230.
 Demand and salary amounts are generally highest for those with certain marketable skills such as GIS or strong quantitative skills.

 Q: Will the classes have a lot of people in them?